EPA Particulate Matter Data -- Analyses using Local Control Strategy: Applying Local Control Strategy

 \section{Applying Local Control Strategy}

+LC Strategy consists of Four Phases of analysis called, respectively : \textit{Aggregate, Confirm, Explore} and \textit{Reveal}.
+Each analysis ``cycle'' through the available data typically uses a different Aggregation of observational units into a larger and larger number, $K$, of smaller and smaller ``Clusters''.
+Potential results from each new cycle are ultimately \textit{Discarded} unless they have been \textit{Confirmed} to provide \textit{Added Information} ...in the sense of being clearly different from ``purely random'' in ways outlined below.

+The implicit statistical model used in LC Strategy is a simple ``one-way'' classification of within-cluster estimates.
+In the analyses presented here, these estimates are ``Local Rank Correlations'' (Spearman LRCs) between an \textit{Exposure e-variable} and an \textit{Outcome y-variable}, both of which are potentially continuous measures ...i.e. have many more than just two levels.
+Specifically, we discuss the special case where the $e-$variable is \textit{Bvoc} and the $y-$outcome measure is \textit{AACRmort}.
+Thus, when the $j^{th}$ cluster contains $N_j$ US Counties, $N_j$ identical LRC estimates are contributed to the overall (across cluster) distribution of LRC Effect-Sizes.

+Note, in particular, that analyses focused on \textit{LRC estimates} implement a variation on the recommendation of Rubin (2008) for analysts to be ``blinded'' to the numerical values of the \textit{y-outcome} ($AACRmort$) and primary \textit{exposure} ($Bvoc$) variables.
+Specifically, the $LRC$ vector of values created via LC Strategy guides all subsequent primary analyses.
+Clusters with $LRC$ estimates near zero suggest ``absence of any \textit{clear local relationship}'' between $Bvoc$ and $AACRmort$, while strongly non-zero $LRCs$ suggest \textit{local relationships} that tend to be nearly monotone increasing or decreasing between $Bvoc$ and $AACRmort$ \textit{within that particular cluster}.

-While LC Strategy can be used by single researchers working alone, it may also be used by groups of collaborating researchers.
-In fact, LC Strategy may be an ideal approach for use when the researches involved in a collaboration have ``odd combinations'' of qualifications ...such as: diverse experiences and unique perspectives on the overall issues involved.
-Use of LC Strategy plus access to data then makes it possible to seriously address the question: Can any shared, consensus position be reached?
+While LC Strategy can be used by single researchers working alone, this strategy can also be used by a \textit{group of collaborating researchers}.
+In fact, LC Strategy may be an ideal approach when the researches involved in a collaboration have ``odd combinations'' of qualifications ...such as: diverse experiences and unique perspectives on the overall issues involved.
+Use of LC Strategy plus access to relevant data then makes it possible to seriously address the question: Can any shared, consensus position be reached?

-Our discussion of LC Strategy below will use the terminology introduced in Table 2, also on page 5.
+Our discussion of LC Strategy below will use the basic terminology outlined in Table $2$.